-The Collection Fund for 2018/19 shows a total surplus for the year of £22.1m (a surplus of £19.2m in 2017/18).
-This leaves the Collection Fund with negative reserves of £10.7m as at 31st March 2019 (as at the 31st March 2018 the fund had negative reserves of £32.8m).
-The deficit at 31st March 2019 is made up of a £1.5m deficit on council tax (in comparison to a negligible balance at 31st March 2018) and a £9.2m deficit on business rates (a £32.7m deficit at 31st March 2018).
+The Collection Fund for 2019/20 shows a total deficit for the year of £6.8m (a surplus of £22.1m in 2018/19).
+This leaves the Collection Fund with negative reserves of £17.5m as at 31st March 2020 (as at the 31st March 2019 the fund had negative reserves of £10.7m).
+The deficit at 31st March 2020 is made up of a £1.5m deficit on council tax (unchanged from the balance at 31st March 2019) and a £16.0m deficit on business rates (a £9.2m deficit at 31st March 2019).

-In respect of council tax the closing deficit arose because of differences between estimated and actual levels of discounts and exemptions applied council tax bills.
-The in-year deficit will feed into the estimate of the Collection Fund position that is made in January 2020, and the estimated balance at that point in time will be taken into account when determining the council tax for the 2020/21.
+In respect of council tax the unchanged position includes the funding of a £1.3m deficit brought forward from previous years, and a deficit of £1.3m relating to 2019/20 income.
+The in-year deficit arose because of differences between estimated and actual levels of discounts and exemptions applied council tax bills.
+The in-year deficit will feed into the estimate of the Collection Fund position that is made in January 2021, and the estimated balance at that point in time will be taken into account when determining the council tax for the 2021/22.

-The 2018/19 business rates precepts from the Collection Fund were set taking into account the £27m deficit projected for 2017/18, and thus the improved position on business rates for 2018/19 reflects this planned £27m contribution less an in-year deficit on income of £3.7m.
-This deficit has arisen due to the higher than expected cost of reliefs (£2.8m), particularly for small businesses, for which the Council receives partial compensation by way of grants into its General Fund, and reliefs for charities, for which no compensation is received.
-The cost of reductions in rateable values arising from appeals by ratepayers and other reductions initiated by the Valuation Office were also higher than expected (£4.2m).
-However these additional costs were partially offset by higher than expected business growth in the city (£1.2m) and the lower than expected costs of bad debts (£2.1m).
-The 2019/20 precept was set to recover a projected deficit at the end of 2018/19 of £3.4m.
-The element of the £9.2m 2018/19 actual deficit which will remain to be addressed by the end of 2019/20 is therefore £5.8m, of which the council will bear 99%.
+The 2019/20 business rates precepts from the Collection Fund were set taking into account a £3.4m deficit projected for 2018/19, and thus the position on business rates for 2019/20 reflects this planned £3.4m contribution less an in-year deficit on income of £10.2m.
+This deficit has arisen due to the higher than anticipated cost of reliefs (£4.8m), particularly for small businesses, for which the Council receives partial compensation by way of grants into its General Fund, and lower than expected net business growth in the city (£4.6m).
+The 2020/21 precept was set to recover a projected deficit at the end of 2019/20 of £5.5m.
+The element of the £16.0m 2019/20 actual deficit which will remain to be addressed by the end of 2020/21 is therefore £10.5m, of which the council will bear 74%.

-The percentage of local taxation collected in year was 96.1% for council tax (96.1% in 2017/18) and 97.8% for business rates (98.0% in 2017/18).
+The percentage of local taxation collected in year was 95.9% for council tax (96.1% in 2018/19) and 97.3% for business rates (97.8% in 2018/19).

-4.6 Leeds City Council's group
+5.6 Leeds City Council's group

 Although the council has a number of subsidiaries and associates, these are small organisations and so do not give rise to a requirement to produce group accounts.
 The council has two subsidiary charitable companies, Leeds Grand Theatre Ltd and the Craft Centre and Design Gallery Ltd. It also has three associates - Belle Isle Tenant Management Organisation Ltd, Green Leeds Ltd, and The Leeds Groundwork Trust.
-There have been no financial issues affecting any of these organisations which materially impact on the council's financial position in 2018/19.
+There have been no financial issues affecting any of these organisations which materially impact on the council's financial position in 2019/20.
+During March 2020 the council established a subsidiary company Leeds District Heating PipeCo Ltd, however this company was not yet operational at 31st March 2020.